 This metric shows the percentage of students in the school's four-year cohort (defined above) that graduated with a Regents or Local Diploma, including August graduates.
-For the 2020-21 School Quality Reports, the four-year cohort reflects the 'W' cohort of students who first entered high school during the 2017-18 school year.
+For the 2021-22 School Quality Reports, the four-year cohort reflects the 'X' cohort of students who first entered high school during the 2018-19 school year.
 This cohort can be viewed in ATS using the command RGCS.

 For schools with at least 1.5% of students who are NYSAA-eligible, a separate metric indicates the school's graduation rate for only students eligible for standard assessment.
 This graduation rate is printed on the School Quality Snapshot for informational purposes.
-The graduation rate including all students is used for the Student Achievement rating calculation in the School Quality Reports.

-Six-Year Graduation Rate
+► Six-Year Graduation Rate

 This metric is similar to the four-year graduation rate, except that it shows the percentage of students in a school's cohort that graduated with a Regents or Local Diploma within six years of beginning high school, including August graduates.
-For the 2019-20 School Quality Guide, the six-year cohort reflects the 'T' cohort of students who first entered high school during the 2014-15 school year.
+For the 2021-22 School Quality Guide, the six-year cohort reflects the 'V' cohort of students who first entered high school during the 2016-17 school year.
 This cohort can be viewed in ATS using the command RGCS.

-4-Year High School Persistence Rate
+► 4-Year High School Persistence Rate

-This metric is the percentage of the students in the 4-year graduation cohort who earned a local or higher diploma, earned a HS equivalency (formerly known as GED), earned a CDOS/SACC (only NYSAA-eligible students), or were still enrolled in a
+This metric is the percentage of the students in the 4-year graduation cohort who earned a local or higher diploma, earned a HS equivalency (formerly known as GED), earned a CDOS/SACC (only NYSAA-eligible students), or were still enrolled in a DOE school or program with at least 50% attendance since February 1, 2022.

-6-Year High School Persistence Rate
+► 6-Year High School Persistence Rate